jmathena1/jmathena1.github.io/content/resume.md

 - Maintain and enhance data transformation platform that communicates application and decision data with partner universities
 - Led track of work responsible for bulk manual processing deployed as AWS Lambda functions using Python
 - Contribute features and review code for new enrollment System of Record (SOR) that reduces new degree program standup from weeks to a single day
-- Debug data discrepenacies using SQL, AWS CloudWatch, and DataDog between SOR, Salesforce, and Learning Management Systems like Canvas and Moodle
+- Debug data discrepenacies using SQL, AWS CloudWatch, and Datadog between SOR, Salesforce, and Learning Management Systems like Canvas and Moodle

 ---